-Dr. Shauna MacDonald, incoming Associate Director
+Dr. Shauna MacDonald, Associate Director

 Dr. Shauna M. MacDonald is a storyteller, academic creative, and performer.
 She returned to Cape Breton University as an Associate Professor of Communication in July 2020.
 While she has spent 15 years at U.S. institutions of higher education, being from Cape Breton has always grounded her life and work, and she is thrilled to return to CBU, where she earned her B.A. in 2005.
-As of July 1, 2021, Dr. MacDonald steps into the role of CSC Associate Director, following Dr. Sheila Christie’s three-year term.
+As of July 1, 2021, Dr. MacDonald stepped into the role of CSC Associate Director, following Dr. Sheila Christie’s three-year term.

 Dr. MacDonald’s research projects and practices include studying performance and place, memory, and culture; experimenting with embodied movement; holding space for more-than-human stories through posthumanism; engaging with feminism and gender studies, and critically examining academic life itself.
 A student of culture, she is fascinated by communication and ritual in extraordinary places and by extraordinary beings, including coal mines and cyborgs.
 For over 5 years, she has been studying lighthouses as sites of cultural memory, with a focus on the gendered elements of those memories and how we share them.
 Her work has been published in Text and Performance Quarterly, Women & Language, and Canadian Theatre Review, to name a few.